accessrichard/common.net/README.md

 A random collection of common .net code.

 ### Structures/Tree
-A simple C# Tree Data structure.
+A simple C# tree data structure.

 See Tests\TreeTest for detailed example usage.